kyuhwan94/opticDNN/README.md

 We provide the python script used for training the network.

 ## Items
-1. ./20241231_full: Contains example data that can be used to test the training protocol
-2. ./configs: Contains an example configuration that can used for training.
+1. ./configs: Contains an example configuration that can used for training.
-3. ./src: Contains source code for training
+2. ./src: Contains source code for training

 ## Pipeline
 5. ./src/run.sh: Shell script used to execute train.py